etcd-io/website/content/en/blog/2026/sep-21-patch-release.md

 ## More accurate version detection in v3.7.2

 v3.7.2 updates [`MinimalEtcdVersion`](https://github.com/etcd-io/etcd/pull/22201) to read the latest snapshot entry from the write-ahead log (WAL).
-This makes the minimum compatible etcd version calculation use the most recent snapshot metadata available in the WAL.
+This prevents an error where an upgraded etcd cluster might read a v2 snapshot instead of a v3 one.

 Full changelogs for each release: